brunorijsman/rift-python/doc/automated-testing.md

 The `-o output` option causes the raw profile data to be written to the file `output`.

-Note that we start RIFT-Python a bit different than ususal.
+Note that we start RIFT-Python a bit different than usual.
 Instead of using `python rift` to start the RIFT module, we go into the `rift` directory and start `python __main__.py`.
 This is needed because cProfile has some issues starting a module.